 Week 2 report:

-Follow this link to see the report from Week 1.
+Follow the link to see the report from Week 1.

 Surrounding states also monitor and report BCW and TAW captures.
 If you live near the state border, it may be beneficial to check these resources periodically.
 More resources may be available than what is listed here: